128technology/docs/docs/config_service_health.md

 11. In the Probe Type window, select a probe type from the drop-down.
 The default probe type is an ICMP probe.
 12. Click Validate, and then Commit.

-#### Creating a Reachability Detection Profile

-1. Go to the Router level (up one level).
-2. Scroll down to Reachability Profile, and click ADD.
-3. Under Protocol, click ADD.
-4. Select the Protocol type from the drop-down (tcp, tls, udp) and click SAVE.
-5. Under the protocol class label, click ADD.
-6. Select a traffic class ID and click SAVE.
-The traffic-class configuration allows you to configure different treatments for different classes of traffic for the same service.
-7. In the Acceptable Error Threshold field, set the threshold.
-8. In the `time-to-establishment.label` field, set Enabled to true.
-Define the max and mean times as necessary.
-This configures the time allowed to establish a session for the protocol.
-9. Return to the Router level.
-10. Select the Service Route where the Enforcement settings will be in affect.
-11. Scroll down to Reachability Detection settings.
-In the Reachability Detection Enforcement Profile select the Reachability Profile you just created.
-12. Click Validate, and then Commit.

 The following is an example Enforcement configuration with a Reachability Profile entered from the PCLI.

 ```